errbotio/err-backend-mattermost/README.md

 }
 ```

-- If the bot has problems doing some actions, you make it system admin.
+- If the bot has problems doing some actions, you should make it system admin, some actions won't work otherwise.

 ### INFO